Interacting Supernovae and Supernova Impostors. SN 2009ip, is this the end?: Real Supernova or Supernova Impostor?

 One of the most remarkable findings inferred from the analysis of the August and early September spectra of SN 2009ip (during the 2012a event) is that the bulk of the ejected material has extremely high expansion velocities \citep[8000-9000 km s$^{-1}$, with edges extending up to 14000 km s$^{-1}$, see Section \ref{spectra}, and][]{mau12}.
 This, and the striking similarity between the early September spectra of SN 2009ip and those of the weak type IIP SN 2005cs \citep{pasto06,pasto09} led \citet{mau12} to conclude that SN 2009ip had likely exploded as a faint, $^{56}$Ni-poor core-collapse SN during the August re-brightening episode.
 The fact that we can observe features from the SN ejecta inside an extended and dense CSM is explained with a non homogeneous, possibly clumpy distribution of the material lost by the LBV in pulsations preceding the explosion.
 While this is plausible, we would caution that the detection of high-velocity ejecta cannot be regarded as a conclusive proof, because very high velocity material was also observed in NGC 3432-LBV1 \citep[][where the broad wing of the H$\beta$ absorption extended to 9000 km s$^{-1}$]{pasto10}, during an eruption of a known SN impostor.

-The core-collapse SN scenario proposed by \citet{mau12} is unlikely, since there is a number of observables that require a rather ad-hoc combination of events: {\bf i)} the high-velocity absorption wings measured in the spectra obtained after the announcement of the 2012a outburst episode \citep{dra12} are actually similar to those we have seen in the September 24, 2011 and August 8, 2012 spectra, which raises the question whether and in case when the SN explosion occurred; {\bf ii)} the peak absolute magnitude (M$_R \sim$ -15) and the evolutionary timescales of the 2012a event are consistent with those of previous eruptive episodes (in particular the 2009 event, see Figure \ref{fig2}); finally {\bf iii)} it is not trivial to explain how an extremely massive LBV (M$>$60 M$_\odot$, likely with M$_{ZAMS} \geq$ 90-100 M$_\odot$) can explode as a weak type II SN: we may need to invoke sub-sequent eruptions to explain the events before July-August 2012, and subsequently a fall-back core-collapse SN with formation of a black hole.
+The core-collapse SN scenario proposed by \citet{mau12} is questionable, since there is a number of observables that require a rather ad-hoc combination of events: {\bf i)} the high-velocity absorption wings measured in the spectra obtained after the announcement of the 2012a outburst episode \citep{dra12} are actually similar to those we have seen in the September 24, 2011 and August 8, 2012 spectra, which raises the question whether and in case when the SN explosion occurred; {\bf ii)} the peak absolute magnitude (M$_R \sim$ -15) and the evolutionary timescales of the 2012a event are consistent with those of previous eruptive episodes (in particular the 2009 event, see Figure \ref{fig3}); finally {\bf iii)} it is not trivial to explain how an extremely massive LBV (M$>$60 M$_\odot$, likely with M$_{ZAMS} \geq$ 90-100 M$_\odot$) can explode as a weak type II SN: we may need to invoke sub-sequent eruptions to explain the events before July-August 2012, and subsequently a fall-back core-collapse SN with formation of a black hole.

 In the \citet{mau12} interpretation, the 2012b event is fairly simply explained as core-collapse SN ejecta-CSM interaction.
-However it is also plausible that the 2012a event was an eruptive phase, and the 2012b luminosity comes from the actual core-collapse, similar to what is assumed to occur in IIn SNe, or even from the collision of material ejected in the previous eruption with pre-existing CSM.
+However it is also plausible that the 2012a event was an eruptive phase, and the 2012b luminosity comes from the actual core-collapse, similar to what is assumed to occur in IIn SNe, or from the collision of material ejected in the previous eruption with pre-existing CSM, or even from the illumination of the inner parts of a dense circumstellar disk by faster ejected material \citep[as proposed by][]{lev12}.

+An alternative explanation for the nature of the 2012a outburst has been offered by \citet{sok12}, who noted some similarity between the 2012a+2012b light curve of SN 2009ip with that of the unusual eruptive variable V838Mon \citep{tyl05,tyl06}, and proposed that the ejection of fast material following the merging of two massive stars might explain the 2012a event, whilst the subsequent collision of this fast material with pre-existing CSM would produce the 2012b event.